-The Royal Devon is accredited by the BSG as a level 2 liver centre.
+The Royal Devon is accredited by the BSG as a level 2 liver centre, and is a fully accredited unit under the Royal College of Physicians 'Improving Quality in Liver Services' (IQILS) scheme.
 We participate remotely in weekly transplant listing meetings with our partners in King's College, and provide transplant work-up and early post-transplant care locally.
-TIPS, and loco-regional therapies for HCC are performed in Exeter and we hold weekly cancer MDTs alongside HPB surgical colleagues in Plymouth.
+TIPS, and locoregional therapies for HCC are performed in Exeter and we hold weekly cancer MDTs alongside HPB surgical colleagues in Plymouth.
 We are a hub centre for second line PBC therapies.
 Dr John Christie is the lead of the regional hepatitis C operational delivery network (ODN).